johnckealy/djengu/README.md

 1) `Basic`: Creates a basic Quasar and Django application.

 2) `Authentication`: Django and Quasar with JWT token authentication out of the box

-3) `Static-site`: Runs a basic Quasar application with no Django backend

 ### Test Users